 Need car parts?
 Select your vehicle

-Diagnostic Trouble Code (DTC) P2646 code stands for “A” Rocker Arm Actuator System Performance/ Stuck Off (Bank 1).”
-It’s a generic OBD-II powertrain code supported by a variety of makes and models.
+Diagnostic Trouble Code P2646 stands for “A” Rocker Arm Actuator System Performance/Stuck Off (Bank 1).
+It is a generic powertrain code supported by many vehicle makes and models.

 oil pressure switch of a car